EnzoRudySEKKAI/crazyflie-volleyball/README.md

 First of all, you will need to calibrate your camera.
 You can find the script in the folder ```calibration```.

 1. Calibrate your camera by running the script calibration.py, we have provided pictures for the following cameras: Logitech C270 and C920.
-If you have a different camera, you should use it to take pictures from different angles with a chessboard and modify the variable ```CAMERA_MODEL = 'C920'``` in calibration.py.
+If you have a different camera, you should use it to take pictures from different angles with a chessboard and modify the variable ```CAMERA_MODEL``` in calibration.py.
 2. We have provided a chessboard for the calibration, you can find it in the folder ```calibration```.
 The file is called ```chessboard.png```.
 You should print it and use it to calibrate your camera.
 3. You can start the volleyball game by running the script main.py.